dmaterowski/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 #### Download the Bot Framework Emulator

 You can download the v4 Preview Bot Framework Emulator for testing your bot locally.
-The instructions for the rest of the labs will assume you've downloaded the v4 Emulator (as opposed to the v3 Emulator).
+The instructions for the rest of the labs will assume you've downloaded the v4 Emulator.
 Download the emulator by going to [this page](https://github.com/Microsoft/BotFramework-Emulator/releases) and download the most recent version of the emulator (select the ".exe" file, if you are using windows).

-The emulator installs to `c:\Users\`_your-username_`\AppData\Local\botframework\app-4.0.15\botframework-emulator.exe` or to your Downloads folder, depending on browser.
+The emulator installs to `c:\Users\`_your-username_`\AppData\Local\botframework\app-`_version_`\botframework-emulator.exe` or to your Downloads folder, depending on browser.

 #### Download the Bot Builder Template